 1. What does ILD stand for?

 ILD stands for Interstitial Lung Disease.
-We needed to clear that up in question #1 so that now your will know when reference ILD throughout the rest of this study guide. 🙂
+It’s an abbreviation that we’ll use throughout the remainder of this study guide.

-2. ILDs are a diverse group of illnesses that can be organized into groups based on what?
+2. Interstitial lung diseases are a diverse group of illnesses that can be organized into groups based on what?

-They cause chronic, progressive dyspnea on exertion and cough.
+They cause chronic, progressive dyspnea on exertion and a nonproductive cough.

-5. The most common chest radiograph finding in ILD is what?
+5. What is the most common chest radiograph finding in ILD?

 Diffuse reticular or reticulonodular infiltrates with reduced lung volumes.

-6. What are the PFTs like for Interstitial Lung Diseases patients?
+6. What are the PFTs like for a patient with ILD?

-Pulmonary function testing usually reveals restrictive physiology and decreased diffusion capacity; however, other patterns can be seen.
+Pulmonary function testing usually reveals restrictive physiology and decreased diffusion capacity; however, other patterns may be seen.

-The causes are diverse but are most frequently from exposure (tobacco, hypersensitivity pneumonitis antigens, silica, asbestos), autoimmune dysfunction (sarcoidosis, connective tissue disease associated), and abnormal injury healing (IPF).
+The causes most frequently occur from exposure (tobacco, hypersensitivity pneumonitis antigens, silica, asbestos), autoimmune dysfunction (sarcoidosis, connective tissue diseases), and abnormal injury healing (IPF).

-It depends on the underlying disease and may consist of immunosuppressive.
+It depends on the underlying disease and may consist of an immunosuppressive.

 9. What is the most common treatment for interstitial lung disease?

-10. What is a common physical finding with ILD?
+10. What is a common physical finding of ILD?